KML

 -

-Coverage of the railway network affected by the transport of dangerous goods, representing the level of danger of each section in relation to the transport of dangerous goods.
+Coverage of the road network affected by the transport of dangerous goods, representing the level of danger of each section in relation to the transport of dangerous goods.
 The danger level takes into account, apart from the flow of dangerous goods, the type of substances transported.
-The average data on the transport of dangerous goods from the last four years has been used with the aim of obtaining more stable data over time and minimizing the current variations derived from the socioeconomic context of each specific year.

 -